xiajian/guides/source/zh-CN/engines.md

 application's functionality is actually a superset of what is provided by engines!

+Engine中可以使用初始化器，国际化或者其他的配置选项。

 If you wish to use an initializer - code that should run before the engine is loaded - the place for it is the `config/initializers` folder.
 This directory's functionality is explained in the [Initializers section](configuring.html#initializers) of the Configuring guide, and works precisely the same way as the `config/initializers` directory inside an application.
 The same thing goes if you want to use a standard initializer.

 For locales, simply place the locale files in the `config/locales` directory, just like you would in an application.